Frequently Asked Questions

 Can you tell me when the herbs reach their expiration date?

 No, not really.
 I buy some custom granules that list a 3 year expiry date but I think its pretty arbitrary.
 We try to keep our stock at Eagleherbs fresh and try to throw anything out over a year out.
 But the main problem is that once a bottle is opened it can clump up soak up moisture and then get hard.
-I’ve found things in my closet 10 years old that got this way and had to throw them away.
-Still I don’t think they go “bad” as much as unusable.
+So keep the lids tightly screwed on.

 Eric Brand, at Legendary Herbs where we buy our herbs says they remain effective for many more years.
 I am going to quote from something he wrote: “Testing results on the long-term stability of granules in sealed containers indicate that granules have a very long shelf life.
 Minimal changes have been noted in hundreds of products even after eight to nine years.
 While many manufacturers use a three-year expiration date on the U.S. market, five-year expiration dates are also common for the exact same products in other markets (such as the E.U.).
 Expiration dates are rarely based on actual evidence of degradation, and in general the expiration dates used for granules are shorter than necessary to reduce liability and encourage product turnover.
 From the perspective of efficacy and safety, most granules in sealed bottles can probably last for many years beyond their stated expiration dates.”